 A legal adviser is a special type of lawyer — one who is willing to consult with you as an integral part of the mediation process.
 While business lawyers have long served as consultants to their clients, divorce lawyers have traditionally been accustomed to taking over and handling the entire case.

-But as more and more divorcing couples use mediation, the need for consulting lawyers has increased.
-As a result, many divorce lawyers are becoming mediators, and these lawyers usually are happy to work as consulting lawyers on cases they aren't mediating. (collaborative law is another option for divorcing without a court battle; see Will Collaborative Divorce Work for You?for more information.)
+As more and more divorcing couples use mediation, the need for consulting lawyers has increased.
+As a result, many divorce lawyers are becoming mediators, and these lawyers usually are happy to work as consulting lawyers on cases they aren’t mediating. (collaborative law is another option for divorcing without a court battle; see Will Collaborative Divorce Work for You? for more information.)

 Why Consult a Lawyer?

 At some point before or during mediation, you may want to consult a lawyer about your legal rights.
 While you can learn a lot about your rights from doing your own legal research, consulting a lawyer can help you get answers that are specifically tailored to your case.
 Specifically, a lawyer can: